Singularity-free dynamical invariants-based quantum control: Methodology

 \item \textbf{Case 4:} The target state is antipodal with respect to initial state, or $h_z(0)h_z(T)\leq 0$, $h_x(T) = 0$ and $h_y(T) = 0$.
 Here we need to construct three subtrajectories between $[0,T/3]$, $[T/3,2T/3]$, and $[2T/3,T]$.
 The intermediate Hamiltonians are chosen to be $H_{\text{ctrl}}(T/3)=h_z(0)\sigma_x+h_y(T)\sigma_y + h_z(0)\sigma_z$ and $H_{\text{ctrl}}(2T/3)=h_z(0)\sigma_x+h_y(T)\sigma_y + h_z(T)\sigma_z$: \begin{enumerate} \item Initial state to first intermediate state with $Z$ as reference axis and $h_z(t)=h_z(0), \forall t \in [0,T/3]$. \item First Intermediate state to second intermediate state with $X$ as reference axis and $h_x(t)=h_z(0), \forall t\in [T/3,2T/3]$. \item Second intermediate state to target state with $Z$ as reference axis and $h_z(t)=h_z(T), \forall t \in [2T/3,T]$. \end{enumerate} \end{itemize}

 These four cases cover all possible target states for a single qubit, starting from the initial state $\ket{0}$.
+Figure \ref{fig:design_traj} summarizes these four cases.
 Similar logic can be followed to design the subtrajectories given a different initial state.
 The outcome of this step is finding the appropriate boundary Hamiltonian for each subtrajectory.